 - A macular or papulosquamous eruption.
 Also classed in this group are cases with a perifollicular distribution, some that are erythema multiforme-like, some that are pityriasiform, and some that manifest secondary purpura as well.
 For both the urticarial and maculopapular eruptions, itch is frequent, and patients tend to present with more severe disease.
 In the largest study of skin manifestations of COVID-19, rash was present at the onset of other symptoms and lasted about 6-8 days.

-- Oral cavity findings may include lingual papillitis, glossitis, aphthous stomatitis, and mucositis.
+- Oral cavity findings may include lingual papillitis, glossitis, Kawasaki-like syndrome, oral ulcers including aphthous, hemorrhagic, and necrotic ulcers, and mucositis.
 Dysgeusia and burning may accompany these findings.
 Macular and petechial enanthems of the palate have been reported in a minority of patients.
 A single case of herpes simplex virus-like vesicles on and around the lips has been reported.
+Other lesions reported included pustules, bullae, maculopapular enanthema, and erythema multiforme-like lesions.

 Other less frequent findings included a purpuric flexural exanthem and an enanthem.
 Rare cases resembling leukocytoclastic vasculitis have been observed.
 There has been a case of unilateral laterothoracic exanthem linked to COVID-19.
-The red half-moon nail sign (a red band distal to the lunula and conforming to its semicircular shape) has been reported in 2 patients during their acute illness.
+Reported COVID-19-induced nail changes include the “red half-moon nail sign,” where a red border to the lunula is seen in active disease.
+Beau lines and onychomadesis have been reported after resolution of COVID-19, and a greenish fluorescence of the proximal nails has been reported over favipiravir therapy.
+Periungual desquamation is seen in MIS-C.

 A study reporting data from an international registry of individuals with confirmed COVID-19 found that the most commonly associated dermatologic finding was a morbilliform eruption.
 Pernio-like lesions were the second most common and were generally associated with mild disease.
 The least common skin finding in patients with COVID-19 was livedo reticularis; this was seen only in patients with severe COVID-19.